 - Index-Manager, from Klarso, for an integrated indexing approach to embedding indexing in InDesign, Word, and XML files

-- IXMLembedder, from Leverage Technologies, which embeds index file entries into InDesign
+- IXMLembedder, from Leverage Technologies, which embeds index file entries into InDesign (currently unavailable)

 - Index-Manager, from Klarso, for an integrated indexing approach to embedding indexing in InDesign, Word, and XML files.